octosteve/octosteve.github.io/source/2015-02-22-let-me-find-out.html.markdown

 ---
 title: Let me find out
 date: 2015-02-22 03:41 UTC
-tags:
+tags: ruby, enumerable, find
 ---

 # Finders keepers

-The `find` method is one of the first methods I suggest people use when they're suffering from __eachitis__, the condition where all solutions involving collections are solved by using the `each` method.
+The `find` method is one of the first methods I suggest people use when they're suffering from __eachitis__.

+>__EACHITIS__: A condition where all solutions involving collections are solved using the `each` method.

 One problem with `find` is how to interpret the funky method signature.

 ``` ruby
 find(ifnone = nil) { |obj| block } → obj or nil